projen/projen/CONTRIBUTING.md

 One trick for quickly iterating is to run `yarn watch` in one terminal, and `yarn test:watch` in another.
 Then, when you change your unit tests the code will automatically recompile, thus triggering the tests to automatically re-run.

+### Development Process

+To actually work with projen you will need to "tell" your system to use the code in your local tree instead of using the distributed release.

 #### Linting & Formatting